spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 }
 ```

-Or even shorter, skip the temporary promise variables and chain .then the way
+Or even shorter, skip the temporary promise variables and chain `promise.then`
-we chain `stream.pipe` in node:
+the way we chain `stream.pipe` in node:

 ```js
 function readUploadAndSave(file, url, otherPath) {